Nickolas Wilt was shot in the head on his fourth shift as a Louisville police officer

 A statement on his LinkedIn page offers insight into his service mindset: "The day you plant the seed is not the day you eat the fruit," he wrote in the spot where a career biography would normally go.

-Two other officers were admitted to the hospital with injuries, including one shot in the elbow.
+Two other officers were admitted to the hospital with injuries, including Galloway, who was shot in the elbow.

 The five deceased victims have been identified as Joshua Barrick, Deana Eckert, Tommy Elliott, Juliana Farmer and James Tutt.